John Bogdan: Civilian career

 In late 2018 UNC Charlotte hired Bogdan as "Associate Vice Chancellor of Safety and Security."
 This is his second post-military job.
 His responsibilities "include police and public safety, environmental health and safety, emergency management, and risk management and insurance" as well as to "preserve the learning environment and business operations of the University."
 In September 2019 the student newspaper, the Niner Times, published a lengthy article, "Campus flyer implicates associate vice chancellor of human rights violations during his military service at Guantanamo Bay," detailing Bogdan's controversial career.

 In October 2019 a student group called "Coalition to Remove John Bogdan" was formed.
 The Coalition released a statement reading, in part, "It is evident that John Bogdan and, by extension of his hire, the University and the Board of Governors have a blatant disregard for Human Rights.... this coalition calls for the immediate termination or resignation of John Bogdan from his employment within the UNC School System.
 We do not feel safe."
 UNC Charlotte said in a statement that it stands by Bogdan and that he was "robustly vetted."
 UNCC's statement also credited Colonel Bogdan for his "sound leadership ... during the tragedy of April 30."
 On that date a gunman entered a UNCC classroom and opened fire, killing two.
 UNCC police arrived after the incident ended.

 The controversy persisted into 2020, as some faculty organizations and academic departments voiced their unease or opposition to Colonel Bogdan's hiring.
 UNCC responded by circulating a "Fact Set," a bulleted list containing Chancellor Phil Dubois' responses to the criticisms.
 The "Fact Set" stated "the enteral feeding of detainees engaged in hunger strikes has been upheld several times by the courts" and supported other practices employed during Bogdan's tenure at Gitmo, such as the use of rubber bullets and of "groin searches."

+On May 21st, 2024, John Bogdan announced his retirement from the University following several months of pro-Palestinian campus protests at UNC Charlotte, during which the controversy was reignited.